RafaelCRAraujo/RafaelCRAraujo.github.io/README.md

 <h3><a href="https://osf.io/preprints/socarxiv/dk4bc">Seeds of Disparity: the Gender Land Divide from Brazil’s Agricultural Transition</a></h3>
 with <a href="https://sites.google.com/view/bruna-pugialli-silva-borges">Bruna Borges</a>, <a href="https://sites.google.com/site/fjmcosta/">Francisco Costa</a>,  and <a href="https://sites.google.com/view/kellygonsantos/home">Kelly Santos</a> <br>
-forthcoming *Journal of Economic Behavior and Organization*
+*Journal of Economic Behavior and Organization*, forthcoming

 ## Working papers